EsyncDeepCode/beyond-ai-disruption/README.md

 **Beyond AI Disruption** examines why the dominant competitive advantage in AI markets is not disruption itself — but the institutional capacity to contain, govern, and stabilise it.

-The book develops six original frameworks across nine chapters, grounded in game theory, institutional economics, and psychometric trust modelling.
+The book develops six original frameworks across nine chapters, grounded in game theory, institutional economics and psychometric trust modelling.

 ---